Anivice/checksum64/README.md

 > Note2: When no file provided or file name is STDIN or `-`, `crc64sum` reads from standard input.

+> Note3:
+> Endianness can be different for different checksum programs.
+> For example, 7-Zip produces checksum with big endianness in its utility set,
+> hence the reason why this utility uses big endianness by default.
+> However, little endianness is more often than not preferred by many other utilities.
+> `crc64sum` accepts two options that changes its output endianness, as stated above, `little` and `big`.

 # How to build

 This tools supports both Linux and Windows and uses CMake to bridge different building systems.